 Supplementary Figure 1: Simulation results showing correct phase reconstitution. (a) and (b) Simulated object amplitude and phase, respectively. (c) Phase of the field detected before interferometer (ground truth). (d) Phase of the field reconstructed using the interferometer. (e) Recovered phase of the field using the proposed algorithm. (f) Line plot comparing the phase of the fields quantitatively.

 Simulation results.
-The model presented in section S1 is tested with the simulations and results are shown in Fig. S1.
-Complex object is simulated as spatially varying amplitude and phase information as shown in Fig. S1(a) and (b).
-The phase of the field detected after DMD-1, as shown in Fig. S1(c), is considered as the ground truth that need to be recovered.
+The model presented in section S1 is tested with the simulations and results are shown in Supplementary Fig. 1.
+Complex object is simulated as spatially varying amplitude and phase information as shown in Supplementary Fig. 1(a) and (b).
+The phase of the field detected after DMD-1, as shown in Supplementary Fig. 1(c), is considered as the ground truth that need to be recovered.
 When the common path interferometer is used, the intensity weighted sum of the specimen field creates artifacts in the reference field and it results as artifacts in the direct reconstructed field.
 Such artifacts can be clearly seen in the reconstructed phase, as shown in Supplementary Fig. 1(d).

 To correct such artifacts, the algorithm presented earlier is used to recover phase image as shown in Supplementary Fig S(e).
 Clearly, the recovery of the phase is accurate and quantitative comparison is shown in Supplementary Fig. 1(f).
 For fitting the non-linear equation as discussed in Eq.
 5(a) and 5(b), we utilize the Matlab® function ‘fsolve’ while considering direct reconstructed field as the initial guess.
 For the simulation, camera well depth is considered at 30K e-.
 The spatial noise of the recovered phase is calculated as 3.5mrad, which is below the shot noise limit of the camera (5.8mrad) [1].

-S2. of confocal reflectance phase microscope
+Supplementary Note 2: Calibration of confocal reflectance interferometric microscope

-Figure S2 shows the basic characterization for the system.
-Figure S2(a) shows the axial point spread function - plot of reconstructed intensity as a function of axial position.
+Supplementary Figure 2 shows the basic characterization for the system.
+Supplementary Figure 2(a) shows the axial point spread function - plot of reconstructed intensity as a function of axial position.
 Next, the phase noise of the system is evaluated by recording a temporal sequence of interferograms for a static glass-water interface.
 For each interferogram, the well depth of the camera is filled by keeping the counts of bright fringes close to the saturation level of the detector pixel (well depth is 30,000 electrons).
-Next, instantaneous phase variation maps are computed by subtracting the mean phase map from the sequence of phase maps, i.e., Δϕx,y;t=ϕx,y,t-.
-Figure S2(b) shows a plot of the reconstructed phase fluctuations Δϕ at a single spatial position, called the phase noise plot.
+Next, instantaneous phase variation maps are computed by subtracting the mean phase map from the sequence of phase maps, i.e., Δϕx,y;t=ϕx,y,t-ϕx,y.
+Supplementary Figure 2(b) shows a plot of the reconstructed phase fluctuations Δϕ at a single spatial position, called the phase noise plot.
 Finally, a reflective positive US air force (USAF) resolution target is used as a phase specimen, where resolution bars are fabricated using lithography process, and the step height of these resolution bars is 100nm.
-Figure S2(c) shows the interferogram recorded when the group 7 element region is placed in focus.
-The reconstructed phase representing specimen’s topography, after converted phase valued to the height map as shown in Fig. S2(d).
+Supplementary Figure 2(c) shows the interferogram recorded when the group 7 element region is placed in focus.
+The reconstructed phase representing specimen’s topography, after converted phase valued to the height map as shown in Supplementary Fig. 2(d).
 The step height is measured by plotting the line profile along the group element number 7 as shown in the inset.
 This shows that phase reconstruction accurately reconstruct the 3D height measurement of specimen.